Yu-xm/ReVision/README.md

 # 📢 News

-- [2026/02/02] 🏖️ **NOTE:** The author is currently on vacation and will address the remaining To-Do items upon return.
+- [2026/02/02] 🏖️ **NOTE:** The author is currently on vacation and will address the To-Do items upon return.
 - [2026/01/30] ✨ We release the **code** of the **ReVision**.
 Try training!
 - [2025/06/10] ✨ We release the **code** of the **Unicorn**.
 Try training!
 - [2025/04/15] ✨ Release **Unicorn-1.2M** & **Unicorn-Instruction-471K** Datasets. [[HF](https://huggingface.co/datasets/Yu2020/Unicorn)]